MobinDehghan/node-imdb/README.md

 # node-imdb

-a nodejs library to gets data from imdb
+a nodejs library to get data from imdb

 # Example